Meetings

 - Use meeting-scoped search when stakeholders ask “what did we agree in that call?” rather than searching the entire index.

-- Keep calendar and ignored apps settings honest so detection, briefs, and titles match reality.
+- Keep calendar and meeting-client settings honest so detection and titles match reality.
+In builds where briefs are enabled, the same metadata also improves brief quality.